 An advertiser pays only for ad impressions that were actually seen by a user.

-Sounds simple, but the problem is much more complex when analysed from the technical perspective.
+Sounds simple, but the problem is much more complex when analyzed from the technical perspective.

 Luckily, companies like Google, DoubleVerify, IAS, and Moat offer ad viewability measurement software to help advertisers determine how many of their ads were actually viewed by users.

 - Ad fraud costs the digital advertising industry between US $26 billion and US $42 billion a year.

 - The most common types of ad fraud in web browsers are:

 - Domain spoofing.